The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Introduction

 The core is evident in the surface brightness profile of ETGs, with a shallow inner profile and a steeper outer profile \citep{King1966,Lauer1995}.
-Insights into the structural parameters and formation histories of ETGs thus provide a strong test for the $\Lambda$CDM cosmological standard model.
+Insights into the structural parameters and formation histories of ETGs therefore provide a strong test for the $\Lambda$CDM cosmological standard model.
 Recently, observations by the James Webb Space Telescope in the JADES \citep{Bunker2019} and CEERS \citep{Finkelstein2022} surveys revealed tensions with the $\Lambda$CDM model.
 The modeled stellar masses in these galaxies at large redshifts (z\textgreater10) are very high and should be much lower in these young galaxies according to current models \citep{Labbe2023}.
-The agreement with cosmological simulations is better \citep{Mccaffrey2023}, but nevertheless galaxy evolution remains a matter of high interest and the studies of ETGs play a crucial role. \\
+The agreement with cosmological simulations is better \citep{Mccaffrey2023}, but nevertheless galaxy evolution remains a matter of high interest and studies of ETGs play a crucial role. \\

-SL can also be used to detect DM subhalos or low-mass dark galaxies.
+Strong gravitational lensing can also be used to detect DM subhalos or low-mass dark galaxies (i.e., galaxies with a high DM content and a low surface brightness).
 Structure formation through hierarchical merging is incomplete: the inner parts of DM halos can survive and remain as subhalos within their new host.
-CDM simulations have confirmed these predictions and showed that these subhalos have cusped inner density profiles and span a mass range of around $10^6 M_{\odot} - 10^9 M_{\odot}$ \citep{Dalal2001,Diemand2008}.
+CDM simulations confirm these predictions and show that these subhalos have cusped inner density profiles and an upper mass limit of around $10^6 M_{\odot} - 10^9 M_{\odot}$ \citep{Dalal2001,Diemand2008}.
 This predicted mass range is similar to those of faint, DM-dominated dwarf satellites \citep{Simon2007,Vegetti2012}.

-There are several approaches to use SL for substructure detection.
-One approach are flux-ratio anomalies, where the observed flux-ratios of the multiple source images differ from those predicted by the smooth-mass model \citep{Mao1997,Metcalf2001,Xu2014,Nierenberg2017,Gilman2019}.
-The flux ratios are sensitive to perturbations in the lensing potential and thus are an indication for small-scale structure in the halo of the lensing galaxy such as dark matter substructure.
+There are several approaches to using SL for substructure detection.
+One approach involves the study of flux-ratio anomalies, where the observed flux ratios of the multiple source images differ from those predicted by the smooth-mass model \citep{Mao1997,Metcalf2001,Xu2014,Nierenberg2017,Gilman2019, Hsueh2020}.
+The flux ratios are sensitive to perturbations in the lensing potential and are therefore an indication of small-scale structure in the halo of the lensing galaxy, such as dark matter substructure.